PinkRobotics/PinkRobotics/CarbonCapture.md

 ## Abstract

 As the climate crisis intensifies, the need for scalable and sustainable solutions for carbon capture and storage (CCS) becomes increasingly urgent.
 This paper introduces a novel approach to CCS using cyanobacteria, microorganisms capable of converting carbon dioxide into biomass through photosynthesis.
-The paper outlines key factors, calculations, and the potential for scalability, while also addressing challenges, risks, and ethical considerations.
-It proposes a unique method of utilizing the captured biomass by constructing a pyramid, thereby sequestering the carbon in a stable form.
-The paper also introduces a novel monetization strategy involving digital carbon offsets and pyramid tourism.
-The audacity of this endeavor is acknowledged, but the urgency of the climate crisis demands bold and innovative solutions.
+This paper outlines key factors, calculations, and the potential for scalability, while also addressing challenges, risks, and ethical considerations.
+It proposes a method of storing the captured biomass by constructing monumental pyramids, thereby sequestering the carbon in a stable form for eternity.
+The paper also introduces a monetization strategy of digital carbon offsets and tourism.
+The audacity of this endeavor is acknowledged by the author, but the urgency of the climate crisis demands bold and innovative solutions.